jerry81/codeingame/G04-code-royale/wood2/strategy.md

   - if no enemy knights on board - build knight - done
   - if enemy knights on board, build archer - done

-2.  limit the buildings to one of each type - first build knight tower then archer tower
+2.  limit the buildings to one of each type - first build knight rax then archer rax then tower
+  - refactor - build seperate arrays for each building type

-3.  when idle, have the queen stay behind archers (keep archers between closest enemy knight and closest archer)
+3.  when idle, have the queen stay behind towers